vdice/spin-nomad-plugin/README.md

 spin nomad deploy --from-registry vdice/hello:0.1.0
 ```

-A different Nomad addres can be supplied like so:
+A different Nomad address can be supplied like so:

 ```sh
 spin nomad deploy --nomad-addr http://my.nomad.cluster:4646